Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Ethics Statement

 \section{Ethics Statement}

-We honour and support the NAACL Code of Ethics.
+We honour and support the ACL ARR Code of Ethics.
 This paper studies how to better fight against toxic content generated from LLMs, so there could be some offensive content presented in either case studies or the LLMs studied.